Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 Why are people using DeFi?

-Uniswap is the most successful decentralized exchange with billions of dollars in total value locked across its smart contracts.
+DeFi dapps on various blockchains, not only Ethereum, offer its users a new level of decentralization and financial freedom.
+Uniswap is the most successful decentralized exchange, with billions of dollars in total value locked across its smart contracts.
 Uniswap is an Ethereum-based protocol that uses smart contracts to hold crypto assets in liquidity pools.

 However, Ethereum gas fees are costly, so some of these dapps are shifting toward layer 1 and 2 scaling solutions.
-For example Solana, Polygon, BNB Chain, Avalanche, and Fantom to lower the trading costs for investors.
+For example, Solana, Polygon, BNB Chain, Avalanche, and Fantom can lower the trading costs for investors.

-The landscape is changing fast, so it’s best to stay up to date using the DappRadar dapp rankings.
+The landscape is changing fast, so it’s best to stay up to date using the DeFi Overview tool to follow how the industry moves.

 Best DeFi tokens